OrchidSource/orchid-desktop/README.md

 ## Running

-You should have a reasonably recent node and npm installed.
-It's working for me with npm 5.4.0 and node 6.11.2.
+VERY IMPORTANT: For all of the below you should have ridiculously reasonably recent node and npm versions installed.
+It's working for me with npm 5.3.0 and node 8.4.0.
+Several earlier versions of node and npm are known not to work.

 Run: